There's no better place than Los Angeles and Hollywood to indulge your love of film.

 5 More Great Things for Film Lovers to Do in Los Angeles

+You may notice that the list below doesn't include the Hollywood Walk of Fame or the footprints at Grauman's Chinese Theatre.
 You're a serious film-lover who wouldn't give in to such starstruck tourist activities, aren't you?
-Just in case you've got a secret little passion to indulge, just click the links to learn about them.
+Just in case you've got a secret little passion to indulge, check out these sites and tours:

 - Warner Bros.
 Studio Tour: There's no fancy theme park here, just a behind-the-scenes tour of an iconic film studio.
 You'll have to go during the week to see this working studio in action.